larry-athey/boilermaker/Instructions/FAQ.md

 Q: Are ISP-provided WiFi routers acceptable for use with a Boilermaker?

-A: Unless the ISP gives you full administrative access to the router, the I say absolutely not.
-The ISP tech support is 90% useless in most cases because all they know is what their internal documentation tells them.
-They won't help you troubleshoot anything any further than what their employee knowledge base covers, because anybody can get hired for their job with zero experience.
-Get a decent router with decent tech support.
+A: Unless the ISP gives you full administrative access to the router, then I say absolutely not.
+ISP tech support is 90% useless in most cases because all they know is what their internal documentation tells them.
+They won't help you troubleshoot anything any further than what their employee knowledge base covers, because anybody can get hired for their job with absolutely zero experience.
+Get a decent router with decent tech support and online resources.

 ---